prometheus-operator/prometheus-operator/Documentation/proposals/202605-web-basic-auth.md

 The committees recommend that all Ingress NGINX users begin migration immediately.
 There is no drop-in replacement; users are pointed at Gateway API or third-party controllers.
 For users whose only reason to run an ingress in front of Prometheus is "to get basic auth," telling them to migrate to Gateway API just to keep that workaround is a poor answer — particularly when the Prometheus binary itself has supported `basic_auth_users` for years and the operator only needs to expose it.

-This proposal does not deprecate ingress-level auth as a deployment pattern (organisations have many reasons to run an ingress), but it removes the situation where ingress-nginx is the only practical way to put a password on Prometheus.
+This proposal does not deprecate ingress-level auth as a deployment pattern (organizations have many reasons to run an ingress), but it removes the situation where ingress-nginx is the only practical way to put a password on Prometheus.

 ### Pitfalls of the current solution